Margarita Madrigal: Career

 After graduating, Margarita returned to Mexico where she studied, and later taught, at the Puebla State Teachers College.
-In 1940, the University of Mexico commissioned her to make a survey of the study of Spanish in the United States.
+In 1940, the University of Mexico (UNAM) commissioned her to make a survey of the study of Spanish in the United States.
 She first returned to Kansas City and then toured the country to research material for her thesis.
 In November 1940, she went to New York City, settled in Greenwich Village, and began offering private Spanish lessons.

 Madrigal also lectured at the Adult Education Department in a local YWCA.
 There, she taught classes using her own method using a textbook she was then completing.
 She described it as a "streamlined," simple method whereby the student learns conversational Spanish rapidly and has fun doing so.

 By 1941, she had already achieved wide acclaim.
 Soon thereafter, she began to publish her learning techniques.
 The first of these works became known as the An Invitation to... series, starting with Spanish and Portuguese, and followed by French, Russian, Italian, English and German.
 The courses quickly became bestsellers, making her one of the most popular language authors in the country.

 This was later followed by a series aimed at children, entitled First steps in..., and then by small, pocket-sized, carry-around language courses entitled, the See it & Say it in... series.

 In the 1950s she wrote the Madrigal's Magic Key to... series, which featured more comprehensive and in-depth material than previous works.
 The first of these was Madrigal's Magic Key to Spanish in 1955.
 This was followed by similar works for French in 1959, and German in 1966.
 These later became her best known works.
 She also produced accompanying audio lessons for the Spanish and French books, however, few of these were sold.

 During her career, Margarita could count amongst her students authors Sherwood Anderson, André Maurois and Ernest Hemingway, radio and television commentators Ben Grauer, H.V.
 Kaltenborn and World Tennis Champion Alice Marble.
 She was also employed by the FBI, the Rockefeller Institute, Time-Life International, as well as lending her services to numerous ambassadors, executives, judges, and generals.